petermarnef/valheimgameserver/README.md

 1. **Configure the Valheim game server** - Set the `servername` and `serverpassword` parameters in the `vhserver.cfg` config file (the password needs to be at least 5 chars long, otherwise the server will not start)
 2. **Configure the Container and Azure settings** - Set the parameters in the `config.sh` file, the most important parameter to change is the name of the `CONTAINER_REGISTRY`
-3. **Run script** `./docker/build-docker-image.sh` - this builds the docker container locally
+3. **Run script** `bash ./docker/build-docker-image.sh` - this builds the docker container locally
-4. **Run script** `./azure/create-azure-infrastructure.sh` - this creates the necessary infrastructure in Azure
+4. **Run script** `bash ./azure/create-azure-infrastructure.sh` - this creates the necessary infrastructure in Azure
-5. **Run script** `./azure/push-and-run-docker-container.sh` - this deploys the container to an Azure container registry and boots it up in an Azure container instance
+5. **Run script** `bash ./azure/push-and-run-docker-container.sh` - this deploys the container to an Azure container registry and boots it up in an Azure container instance

 Run the scripts above in sequential order -and- from the root folder, wait until one script is done before running the next one.